david-risney/WebDriverChess/README.md

 None | 5
 Chrome  51.0.2704.79m | 4

 The AI in SimpleChess is StockFish which is asm.js based.
 Accordingly the browsers with full asm.js support, Edge and Firefox, have a distinct advantage.
 Otherwise the amount of time the AI gets is fixed so the faster a browser runs the better it should perform.

 I did not expect IE 11 to do better than Chrome but I've rerun several times and get similar results.

 None means the match resulted in a draw.

+I used the Firefox Nightly build because the normal release build didn't work with their webdriver executable.

 The results of the individual matches: